 Loose Connections: A wiggle test is used to indicate if there is a poor connection in a plug, component, or wire included in a circuit.
-In this illustration, the technician is wiggle testing a MAF sensor, located on the air tube of an engine.
+In this illustration, the technician is wiggle-testing an MAF sensor located on the air tube of an engine.
 Wiggle the plug and wires while observing engine performance.
-Monitor datastream on the scanner and watch for any variations in the sensor's signal.
+Monitor the datastream function of the scanner and watch for any variations in the sensor's signal.

 Repair loose wires and spaded connectors by installing a new female or male connector.
-Depending on the manufacturer, the connector may be pinched or soldered to the wire and then installed back into the plug.
+The connector may be pinched or soldered to the wire and installed back into the plug.
 Connectors are usually plastic, and a damaged plug or worn clip may require a replacement that matches the components connector.